MaterializeInc/materialize/doc/user/content/ingest-data/postgres/amazon-aurora.md

     ```

     - Replace `<host>` with the **Writer** endpoint for your Aurora database.
 To
-      find the endpoint, select your database in the RDS Console, then click
+      find the endpoint, select your database in the AWS Management Console,
-      the **Connectivity & security** tab and look for the endpoint with
+      then click the **Connectivity & security** tab and look for the endpoint
-      type **Writer**.
+      with type **Writer**.

         <div class="warning">
             <strong class="gutter">WARNING!</strong>